-Overview: The existing described hikes for Red Creek takes one from the Red's intersection with FR-18 east to the Verde River.
+The existing described hikes for Red Creek take one from the Red's intersection with FR-18 east to the Verde River.
 This is a great hike and is also used by 4x4 enthusiasts to see how much damage they can do to their rigs.
 Just teasing, but it is a challenging ride.
-The hike along the Red to the Verde is a fantastic great hike like most hikes through Arizona riparian areas.
+The hike along the Red to the Verde is a fantastic hike like most hikes through Arizona riparian areas.
 However, hiking upstream from FR-18, while shorter, packs a punch.
-There is a huge amount of geology on display.
+There is a tremendous amount of geology on display.
 The canyon floor is luxurious in growth.
 Wildlife is abundant and often seen scurrying away.
 And you get to hear the Canyon Wrens sing along a large part of the hike.
-I've yet to hear a single Canyon Wren along the lower hike to the Verde.
+I've yet to listen to a single Canyon Wren along the lower hike to the Verde.

-Hike: This hike can be started from either end. the description here is from FR18 westward to FR16A.
-You might want to park your vehicle at the top of the Red's canyon.
-The drive down is not overly technical, but would be a challenge for lower clearance and two wheel drive vehicles.
+This hike can be started from either end.
+The description here is from FR18 westward to FR16A.
+You might want to park your vehicle at the top of Red's canyon.
+The drive down is not overly technical but would be a challenge for lower clearance and two-wheel drive vehicles.

-Once down into the creek bottom head west.
+Once down into the creek bottom, head west.
 You will pass several great car camping sites.
-Beyond these sited there are only intermittent signs of a trail.
-Just pick your own way.
-Bringing shoes you don't mind getting wet would be a great idea.
+Beyond these sites, there are only intermittent signs of a trail.
+Just pick your way.
+Bringing shoes, you don't mind getting wet would be a great idea.
 Sometimes walking in the creek is the best way forward.

-After 15 or so minutes you will find a gloriously noisy set of little waterfalls where the creek washes over some granite.
+After 15 or so minutes, you will find a gloriously noisy set of little waterfalls where the creek washes over some granite.
 Go up and south for the best way around.
-Not far beyond the falls you will see a small hanging garden along a wall of sandstone on the south side of the creek.
+Not far beyond the falls, you will see a small hanging garden along a wall of sandstone on the south side of the creek.
 The seeps and shade here keep the ferns very healthy.
-Just west of the ferns is a volcanic pour over.
-Some time in the history of this area, a small amount of lava flowed along what was likely a small wash feeding into Red Creek and creating a floor in the wash.
-It is just a little of the interesting geology on display along this hike.
+Just west of the ferns is a volcanic pour-over.
+Some time in this area's history, a small amount of lava flowed along what was likely a small wash feeding into Red Creek and creating a floor in the wash.
+It is just a little of the exciting geology on display along this hike.

-Just a bit later you will need to go up and over another rock outcropping with some smaller falls.
-Not much later look north as the canyon floor widens and you will see a large cave, or more precisely an alcove.
-The ceiling is more than a hundred feet above the floor which is littered with very large boulders that have calved off from above.
+Just a bit later, you will need to go up and over another rock outcropping with some more minor falls.
+Not much later, look north as the canyon floor widens, and you will see a large cave, or more precisely, an alcove.
+The ceiling is more than a hundred feet above the floor, littered with huge boulders that have calved off from above.
 The best entry is from the west side.
-However, this is the home of the bee hive mentioned above.
+However, this is the home of the beehive mentioned above.
 You can see it about 20 feet above ground level, set back into the rock wall about 40 feet before you get to the alcove.
-From experience I can tell you that you don't need to see the alcove that bad if the bees are swarming around.
-In cooler temps you are likely fine.
+From experience, I can tell you that you don't need to see the alcove that bad if the bees are swarming around.
+In cooler temps, you are likely fine.
 You've been warned!

-Several hundred feet west of the alcove and on the south canyon wall are several smaller elevated alcoves which are accessible with minimum scrambling.
-The make great shelters and there is evidence of camps and fires in them.
-At the time of this description, one hold a small memorial to a lady who like this area.
+Several hundred feet west of the alcove and on the south canyon wall are several smaller elevated alcoves accessible with minimum scrambling.
+They make great shelters, and there is evidence of camps and fires in them.
+At the time of this description, one holds a small memorial to a lady who liked this area.
 These alcoves are very smooth and were formed largely by water erosion and some limited additional calving.

-Eventually you will enter a very narrow section of the Canyon and the creek will turn 90 degrees to north.
-FR16A is just over a half mile on up the creek and this area is easily traveled.
+Eventually, you will enter a very narrow section of the Canyon, and the creek will turn 90 degrees to the north.
+FR16A is just over a half-mile up the stream, and this area is easily traveled.

-Water Sources: Red Creek is normally spring fed and very clear.
-Obviously runoff occurs after rains, and flash floods are common after heavy rains.
-The spring water you will normally find in the creek should be filtered or boiled, but is quite tasty.
+Red Creek usually is spring-fed and very clear.
+Runoff occurs after rains, and flash floods are common after heavy rains.
+The spring water you will typically find in the creek should be filtered or boiled but is quite tasty.